Frequently Asked Questions About SNAP and Students

 Access to SNAP Promotes Food Security, Improves Wellbeing, and Reduces Poverty

-The Supplemental Nutrition Assistance Program (SNAP) is our nation’s most important anti-hunger program, providing food assistance to low-income postsecondary students, workers, children, people with disabilities, seniors, and many more.
+The Supplemental Nutrition Assistance Program (SNAP) is our nation’s most important anti-hunger program, providing food assistance to people with low incomes, including postsecondary students, workers, children, people with disabilities, seniors, and many more.
 SNAP helps approximately 38 million people in nearly 20 million households put food on the table each month.
 In 2018, SNAP lifted 3.2 million people out of poverty, including 1.5 million children.
-The SNAP program has been shown to support work, stimulate economic growth,4 improve academic outcomes for children , and improve health outcomes for recipients.
+The SNAP program has been shown to support work, stimulate economic growth, improve academic outcomes for children, and improve health outcomes for recipients.

 Today’s College Students Require Greater Support